Cyanexplorer/posd2020/README.md

     Scanner(std::string input) {}

     std::string nextToken() {
+        // DO NOT use regular expression to implement.
         // return next token.
         // throw exception std::string "next char doesn't exist." if next token not found.
     }